-Super Organics oolong detox tea is filled with superfoods and probiotics to aid in digestion and weight loss, while having a fresh flavor that will satisfy your taste buds.
-The tea is made without using any chemicals or artificial ingredients, and uses eco-friendly and recyclable materials to create the pods that fit into your single cup coffee maker.
+Super Organics Oolong Tea is made without using any chemicals or artificial ingredients and uses eco-friendly and recyclable materials to create the pods that fit into your single cup coffee maker.

-This option is uses only plant-based ingredients so it is certified vegan, and it is also gluten-free, non-gmo, and USDA organic.
-With rose hips and orange added, this tea helps give you healthy weight loss with a great taste.
+This tea only uses plant-based ingredients so it is certified vegan, and it is also gluten-free, non-GMO, and USDA organic.
+With rosehips and orange added, this tea helps give you healthy weight loss with a great taste.

 Elevate tea uses green tea to speed up your metabolism and uses antioxidants to help fight off free-radicals that can affect your health.
 This detox tea helps to reduce stomach bloating and has a medium caffeine level that will give you a small energy boost to get through your busy day.

 Traditional Medicinal’s tea is easy to brew and comes with support for your liver and kidney functions.
-All of this tea’s ingredients are certified organic and are non-gmo.
-This tea is also caffeine free so that you can have it at anytime of day without worrying about it keeping you up at night.
+All of the ingredients are certified organic and are non-GMO.
+Additionally caffeine-free so that you can have it at any time of day without worrying about it keeping you up at night.

 The ingredients feature high-quality herbs and are collected from ethical trading partnerships so that you can feel great about buying this product.
 The tea also comes with a hint of peppermint flavor so that you will enjoy the taste as much as the effects.